microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     **Notes:**
     1. The Transparent UART application uses two instance USART0 and USART1 for data transfer.

     2.   **Important:** For USART0 and USART1 RxD and TxD, deselect the checkboxes in the Start High and Pull-Up columns.
-Change Rx,Tx and BT_RST in the Input/Sense Configuration [ISC] column from "Interrupt Disabled but input buffer enabled" to "Sense Both Edges".
+Change Rx, Tx and BT_RST in the Input/Sense Configuration [ISC] column from "Interrupt Disabled but input buffer enabled" to "Sense Both Edges".
     <br />

     ![](images/GUID-5ACA33D0-6216-49F1-A17C-41E07D391C89-low.png)